What are Affiliated Companies?

 3. Brands are kept separate

 Two or more companies may have iconic brands.
-Often, it is in the best interest of both companies to keep their brand identities separate.
+Often, it is in the best interests of both companies to keep their brand identities separate.

-Even though one company would own a minority share in the other company, acquiring that company and changing its branding might result in a decrease in sales due to the branding change.
-Consumers would have no brand affiliation after the change.
+Changing one company’s branding might result in a decrease in sales due to the branding change.
+Consumers would not retain their brand loyalty after the change.

 4. Investment opportunity